 Renowned Boston based Dutch Psychiatrist and my favorite author on the subject matter Bessel van der Kolk states: ”the most essential aspect of healing is learning to fully inhabit our inner sense of self in all its dimensions– not only emotionally and psychological but bodily as well, as they are inseparable from one another”.
 “Some of the best therapy is largely non-verbal”.
 “I always recommend incorporating a bottom up approach like Yoga and Mindfulness and I always refer people to Craniosacral work”.

 My pharmacy shop?
-I tried, but the pills were not for me, although they do have a place and can give initial support, just like a good psychologist.
+I tried, but the pills were not for me and caused many side effects, although they most certainly can have a place and give initial support, just like a good psychologist.
 Some of my clients see a psychologist at the same time, which works really well and complementary together.
 I was fortunate that I had already discovered Cranio as a holistic mind-body approach and knew from experience that there are other fabulous complementary medicines.
 So I chose natural medicine, homeopathy and naturopathy as my multi-disciplinary approach.
-In the end I decided to let my own internal pharmacy go to work and trusted on a quote from Hippocrates, the founder of Medicine: “Natural forces within us are the true healers of disease”
+In the end I decided to let my own internal pharmacy go to work and found relief and validation in a quote from Hippocrates, the founder of Medicine: “Natural forces within us are the true healers of disease”

 Kern, M. (2005) Wisdom in the body.

 Van der Kolk, B. (2017) How Trauma lodges itself in the body (online) available from http://www.onbeing.org

 With immense gratitude and love, no words could ever describe Biodynamic Craniosacral Therapist: Monica Bovy - www.cranio-sante.ch

 Wait - Whaaa?
 You wanna do what to my Cranial Nerves?